Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: Acknowledgments

 \section{Acknowledgments}

-We thanks Minyong Guo, Peng-Cheng Li for helpful discussions.
+We thank Yu Tian, Yong-Ming Huang, Minyong Guo, and Peng-Cheng Li for their helpful discussions.
 Peng Liu would like to thank Yun-Ha Zha for her kind encouragement during this work.
-Peng Liu is supported by the Natural Science Foundation of China under Grant No. 11847055, 11905083.
+Peng Liu is supported by the Natural Science Foundation of China under Grant No. 11847055 and 11905083.
 Chao Niu is supported by the Natural Science Foundation of China under Grant No. 11805083.
-C. Y. Zhang is supported by Natural Science Foundation of China under Grant No. 11947067.
+C. Y. Zhang is supported by the Natural Science Foundation of China under Grant No. 11947067, 12005077, and Guangdong Basic and Applied Basic Research Foundation (2021A1515012374).
+We also acknowledge the financial support from Brazilian agencies Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (FAPESP), Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado do Rio de Janeiro (FAPERJ), Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq), Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior (CAPES).